lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Cryptographic protocols**

 - WPA

+      Wi-Fi Protected Access.
+Interim replacement for WEP until WPA2 was developed.
+Susceptible to password-cracking attacks.
+      Uses TKIP, or AES as an upgrade.

 - WPA2

+      WPA replacement.
+AKA IEEE 802.11i.
+Needs to have the WI-FI CERTIFIED logo and use CCMP to meet WPA2 standards.
+The best cryptographic wireless protocol.

 - CCMP

+      Counter mode with Cipher block chaining Message Authentication Protocol.
+Stronger than TKIP.

 - TKIP

+      Temporal Key Integrity Protocol.
+Often used with legacy systems.
+Used with WPA.
+Has been cracked, so if upgrade to WPA2 is not possible, TKIP should be upgraded to use AES.

 **Authentication protocols**

 - EAP

+      Extensible Authentication Protocol.
+Is an authentication framework that provides guidance for authentication methods.
+      Provides a method for two computers to create a secure encryption key called a PMK (Pairwise Master Key).
+Not as secure as CCMP.

 - PEAP

+      Protected EAP.

 - EAP-FAST

+      EAP-Flexible Authentication via Secure Tunneling.
+Designed by CISCO to be a secure replacement for Lightweight EAP.
+Supports optional certificates.

 - EAP-TLS

 - EAP-TTLS

 - IEEE 802.1x
 - RADIUS Federation

 **Methods**

 - PSK vs. Enterprise vs. Open

+      WPA and WPA2 can operate in three modes: PSK, Enterprise, or Open
+      PSK: Pre-Shared Key.
+Users access the wireless network anonymously using a PSK (password).
+Does not authenticate.
+      Enterprise: Forces users to authenticate with unique credentials before gaining access to the wireless network.
+Uses 802.1x server, often implemented as RADIUS.
+      Open: no security.
+Allows everyone to access the AP.

 - WPS
 - Captive portals